AndreZiviani/aws-fuzzy/README.md

 Commands:
-  vpcpeering  Plot VPC Peering connections graph
+  vpcpeering  Plot VPC Peering connections graph securitygroups  Plot which SecurityGroups have a relationship with the...
 ```

+A graph is generated in HTML format, each node is color coded with account name (based on profiles defined AWS config file) containing the resource, each edge represents a connection and have a tooltip showing the tag (in case of `vpcpeering`) or port (`securitygroup` mode).
-A HTML file containing the graph is saved in the current directory.
+The HTML file containing the graph is saved in the current directory with the name `mygraph.html`.

 ## SSH